nicolargo/glances/README.rst

 If you want to contribute to the Glances project, read this `Wiki`_ page.

-There is also a chat dedicated to the Glances' developpers:
+There is also a chat dedicated to the Glances developers:

 .. image:: https://badges.gitter.im/Join%20Chat.svg
         :target: https://gitter.im/nicolargo/glances?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge